 - Inability to hold a conversation

-How can I combat forgetfulness?
+How can I combat memory impairment?

 Just because you experience forgetfulness doesn’t mean your memory is gone for good.
 There are many habits you can adopt that can help you to keep your mind sharp.
 First, take some time to get organized.
 Excess clutter in your life limits your ability to focus, making it harder for you to recall the task at hand.
 Focus on limiting yourself to the essentials you need to live — for instance, you may not need 300 contacts in your phone when you only call 30 of them.